abhich2507/MALTA_VLAD_13/README.md

 The GEANT4 simulation is structured based on the usual file format.
 The functionality of each class is described further below:

 ## ActionInitialization
 This class inherit the GEANT4 class G4VUserActionInitialization.
-It is used to to intialize all the actions at the different GEANT4 levels in the package.
+It is used to initialize all the actions at the different GEANT4 levels in the package.
 The following actions are currently defined in the package: PrimaryGenerator, RunAction, EventAction, SteppingAction, TrackingAction.
 All initializations are done at the thread level, except for the run action which is additionally defined at the master thread level.

 ## Config
 This class implements all the methods for importing and saving configurations and also creating run directories and handling path managements